grafana/grafana/docs/sources/reference/annotations.md

 ## Adding annotations

 By holding down Ctrl/Cmd+Click.
-Add tags to the annotation which will make it searchable from other dashboards.
+Adding tags to the annotation will make it searchable from other dashboards.

 {{< docs-imagebox img="/img/docs/annotations/annotation-still.png"
 max-width="600px" animated-gif="/img/docs/annotations/annotation.gif" >}}